NCAR/ccpp-framework/doc/CCPPtechnical/source/CCPPPreBuild.rst

  #. **ERROR: Group** group1 **contains schemes that belong to multiple physics sets**: set1,set2

     **Exception: Call to check_unique_pset_per_group failed**.
-      * This error indicates that one of the groups defined in the supplied SDF(s) contains schemes that belong to more than one physics set.
-Make sure that the group is defined correctly in the SDF(s) and that the schemes within the group belong to the same physics set (only one set per scheme is allowed at this time).
+      * This error indicates that one of the groups defined in the supplied :term:`SDF`\(s) contains schemes that belong to more than one physics set.
+Make sure that the group is defined correctly in the :term:`SDF`\(s) and that the schemes within the group belong to the same physics set (only one set per scheme is allowed at this time).
  #. **INFO: Parsing metadata tables for variables provided by host model** …

     **IOError: [Errno 2] No such file or directory**: 'erroneous_file.f90'